Opentrons/Protocols/protocols/08878b/README.md

 The protocol begins by making four (4) dilutions of reagent with heparin or sample.
 These dilutions are then added to a PCR plate on the temperature module and other reagents are added.

+**Note about Temperature Module**: The temperature of the Temperature Module can now be set in the Opentrons App.
+To expedite a heating or cooling step in your protocol, you should set your Temperature Module to the desired temperature in the Opentrons App, prior to running your protocol.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)